Iapyx: Other use

 Iapyx is also the name of a minor Greek wind god, the north-west or west-north-west wind.
 Virgil relates this Iapyx to the wind that carried the fleeing Cleopatra home to Egypt after her loss at the battle of Actium.
 Horace prays that Iapyx may safely carry his friend Virgil's ship to Greece.

+According to Strabo, the Iapygians were named after Iapyx.